syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 * All day Appointment does not support `MinimumAppointmentDuration`.

 ## Time text formatting
-You can customize the format for the labels mentioning the time, by setting the [TimeRulerFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeRulerFormat) property of `DayViewSettings` in `Scheduler`.
+Customize the format for the labels mentioning the time, by setting the [TimeRulerFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeRulerFormat) property of `DayViewSettings` in `Scheduler`.
 {% tabs %}
 {% highlight c# %}
 Schedule.ViewType = SchedulerViewType.Week;